Return to the plans page.

 Yes, Every now and then a builder may need clarification on some point, or needs a little advice about installing in an abnormal situation.
 I'm more than happy to offer any assistance I can as I also want your project to be something we can both be proud to say we made. jself@accn.org

-.......What supports this stair?
+.......What restrains this stair?

 The stair isn't supported as much as it's restrained in place.
 At the base of the stair there's a small circle of wood the center pole slips over to restrain any side to side movement.
 The top of the stair is held in position by the landing capturing the center pole and being fastened to the adjacent floor.